 I recommend testing a small area before completing your entire project to make sure that the Mod Podge will adhere.
 With glass, you’ll want to clean with a mild soap and water or rubbing alcohol and a cotton ball.

 2. Choose the correct paint for your surface.
 This is if you are painting.
 Make sure that you check that you have the appropriate paint to use with your wood, glass, ceramic, or whatever the ornament is made of.

 Glass in particular requires a special paint, so I like to use FolkArt Multi Surface paint for every ornament just so it’s more durable and I know it’s going to work.
 Brush a few coats of paint on your surface and let completely dry before decoupaging.

 3. Decide on a theme.
 I like to have a consistent theme for my entire tree.
-Obviously this isn’t required, but if you do want a theme, get a stack of Christmas paper.
+Obviously this isn’t required, but if you do want a theme for your DIY Christmas ornaments, get a stack of Christmas paper.

 Scrapbook designers are great at picking current design themes and creating papers that all look great together, so you can benefit from that.
 Just grab a stack that appeals to you and use your favorites to create beautiful ornaments.

 Another thing I like to do is get some glitter colors that compliment my paper ornaments and make some solid, glitter ornaments that go along with my patterned ones.
 It’s nice to have designed ornaments on the tree but then break them up with some solid color ones as well.

 4. Prepare the items for decoupage.
 If you are using scrapbook paper, fabric, or something along those lines you don’t have to do anything.
 However IF you are using photocopies or printed pictures, you’ll make to make sure that you seal them with an acrylic sealer if they were printed on inkjet.